Nathaliesaab/cardealership/README.md

 Once the project is running, you can use it as follows:

 * The React front-end is accessible at https://localhost:44396/
 * The ASP.NET back-end API is accessible at https://localhost:44396/api/
+  * A postman collection is found in project with all apis present.
+  * Note that for the available endpoints for Reviews and Favourites in collection, authorization is requsted to be added inside the collection's setting
 * The MySQL database can be accessed through the configured connection string in the appsettings.json file.

 ## Troubleshooting